ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch9-starfield-shader.md

 The most important line in the vertex shader is the line that sets `gl_Position`.
 For simplicity's sake we'll also set the `iTime` variable that is used by the fragment shader from `_Time.x`.
-It would also be possible to use `_Time` directly in the fragment shader, but it would mean we would have to change it slightly.
+It would also be possible to use `_Time` directly in the fragment shader, but it would mean we have to change it slightly.

 ```rust